 Visual changes here are relatively minor but combine to give a much sleeker appearance.
 There's a restyled version of the closed front grille (probably the original model's least successful visual feature).
 And restyled daytime running lights and there are smarter, sharper headlights with multifaceted reflector technology.
 Length has increased by 25mm.
 As before, it helps that the EV model in question here is a high-riding SUV, so the batteries can be packaged in more easily without affecting cabin space, spread across the floorplan for a low centre of gravity, as they would be in a Tesla.

 Inside, the main change is the adoption of a 10.25-inch digital instrument cluster.
-The centre-dash infotainment screen is either 8-inches or 10.25-inches in size depending on spec.
+The centre-dash infotainment screen is also 10.25-inches in size.
 And there's Hyundai's latest Bluelink telematics system, plus the usual 'Apple CarPlay'/'Android Auto' smartphone-mirroring.
 Along with mapping functionality that integrates into range read-outs and helps you to locate nearby charging stations.
 As before, an aircraft-style silver-trimmed centre console incorporates the 'shift-by-wire' push-button controls for the single-speed auto gearbox.
 And additionally includes a useful extra storage area in its lower section.
 And in the rear?
 Well it's in this part of the car that you're likely to be most keenly reminded that you've bought an SUV based on a supermini-sized platform, rather than that of a family hatchback.
 The same applies to the capacity of the 332-litre boot.

-What Hyundai's EV competitors were expecting with the original version of this model was a fairly straightforward proposition: an on the road price in the £33,000-£35,000 bracket, battery capacity around 40kWh and 180 miles of WLTP-rated driving range.
-And indeed, that's almost precisely what's delivered by the base 39.2kWh version of this Kona Electric, which is offered in two guises, 'SE' and plusher 'Premium', with an extra cost of £1,850 to go from one to the other.
+What Hyundai's EV competitors were expecting with the original version of this model was a fairly straightforward proposition: an on the road price in the £30,000-£35,000 bracket, battery capacity around 40kWh and 180 miles of WLTP-rated driving range.
+And indeed, that's almost precisely what's delivered by the base 39.2kWh version of this Kona Electric, which is offered in two guises, 'SE Connect (which costs around £30,000)' and plusher 'Premium' (which costs around £31,500).
 What the market wasn't expecting was the version of this Kona Electric that that most original customers for this model chose, the 64kWh variant that almost all customers of this battery-powered model will want.
-With this top derivative, there's 279 miles of WLTP-rated range for around £39,000 (if you go for a 'Premium'-trimmed model) or around £41,500 (if you go for the top 'Premium SE' variant).
-All the prices we've just quoted you include subtraction of the £3,000 government grant provided towards purchase of full-EV vehicles.
+With this top derivative, there's 279 miles of WLTP-rated range for around £35,000 (if you go for a 'Premium'-trimmed model) or around £37,500 (if you go for the top 'Ultimate' variant).
+All the prices we've just quoted you include subtraction of the £2,500 government grant provided towards purchase of full-EV vehicles.

 This improved model includes a range of extra camera safety features, including Blind-Spot Collision-Avoidance Assist and Rear Cross-Traffic Collision-Avoidance Assist.
 Another feature new to this model is Leading Vehicle Departure Alert (LVDA), which alerts the driver if they do not react fast enough when the vehicle ahead of them starts moving.
 Further new safety features include Safe Exit Warning (SEW) and Rear Seat Alert (RSA).
 SEW warns passengers intending to exit the vehicle if it is not yet safe to do so.
 RSA is a door-checker feature that recognises if the rear doors have been opened prior to departing.

 As usual with an EV, you get plenty of cabin screen options to allow you to plan your route around your remaining available charge.
-When it's depleted, you'll be able to recharge your Kona Electric to 80% of capacity in just 75 minutes if you can find a 50kW DC CCS charging point.
-Most of the time though, you'll be charging this Hyundai overnight using a 7kW wallbox that you'll have to pay a little extra to get installed in your garage.
+Both models offer charging flexibility with standard 7 pin Type 2 CCS and 3 pin ICCB charging cables.
+When the battery is depleted, you'll be able to recharge your Kona Electric to 80% of capacity in just 75 minutes if you can find a 50kW DC CCS charging point.
+Or 47 minutes from a 100kW charger.
+Most of the time though, you'll be charging this Hyundai overnight using a 7.2kW wallbox that you'll have to pay a little extra to get installed in your garage.
 In the 64kWh model.
-You can revive the cells from empty in this way in around 9.5 hours (which would use around £9 of electricity at current rates).
-It would take just over six hours if you were to go for the 39kWh model.
+You can revive the cells from empty in this way in around 6 hours (which would use around £9 of electricity at current rates).

 Of course, to maximise your driving range, you're going to need to make copious use of the various driving aids Hyundai provides.
 There's a power meter driving gauge to the left of the speedometer in the instrument binnacle and the idea here being to keep the needle in the 'Charge' band as often as possible.
 There's also a 'Driving Style' section in the trip computer screen that can display to the left of the instrument binnacle and award you percentage readings for 'Economical', 'Normal' and 'Dynamic' progress.